umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 The smaller proportion of draws in this experiment could be due to difference in hardware, engine versions, and training data, rather than fundamental algorithmic changes.
 One highly theoretical explanation for the high number of draws in both cases is the notion that "perfect" chess play would result in a tie: a hypothesis that remains unconfirmed until chess will be fully solved.
 If both engines approached optimal play, wins/losses would only occur when one side deviates from perfection.
 The higher loss rate for LeelaChessZero compared to AlphaZero in our match suggests that such deviations were more frequent.

----
-**Observation:**
-Of the 37 draws, 32 (86%) were caused by threefold repetition, while only 5 were from insufficient material.

-**Example:**
-In Game 7, despite having extra material, Stockfish forced perpetual check to avoid a loss when facing a mating threat.
-In Game 8, both engines used rook checks to prevent the opposing king from approaching, creating a locked position.
-Several games (e.g., Game 4) reached repetition in the middle game with no imminent tactical reason.

-**Possible Explanation:**
-This frequency contrasts strongly with human grandmaster play, where most draws occur through insufficient material or stalemate.
-The behaviour suggests that both engines often converge on positions they evaluate as exactly balanced, where the “optimal” move from both perspectives repeats the previous position.

----
 2. Threefold repetition
 Source of the draws were unusual compared to human games: 32 from threefold repetition and only 5 from insufficient material.
 (Threefold repetition occurs when both players repeat moves three times.
 Insufficient material occurs at the end game, where no player has enough pieces to checkmate.)